james-godito/sound_localization/README.md

    * matplotlib
    * tdoa
    * utils
+   * Pytorch
+   * cv2

-3. **Upload Arduino Code**: Upload the provided Arduino code to your Arduino IDE compatible board.
-Connect your microphones to the AD7606 DAQ module, the connect it and the servos to the board based on the SPI pins on the microcontroller and the user-defined digital pins.
+3. **Upload Arduino Codes**: Upload the provided Arduino code to your Arduino IDE compatible boards.
+Connect your microphones to the AD7606 DAQ module, then connect it and the servos to the board based on the SPI pins on the microcontroller and the user-defined digital pins.

 4. **Run the Main Script**: Place the Python modules evenpoints.py, tdoa.py, and utils.py in the same directory as the main script and run main: